 Revocation capabilities cannot be used to perform memory accesses or control flow transfers.
 Instead, they convey the authority to revoke other capabilities.
-Each revocation capability is derived from a linear capability and can later be used to revoke (i.e., invalidate) capability derived from the same linear capability.
+Each revocation capability is derived from a linear capability and can later be used to revoke (i.e., invalidate) capabilities derived from it.
 This mechanism enables revocable and arbitrarily extensible chains of delegation of authority.